 If debris remains jammed or wedged between the input opening and the rotor, proceed to Step 7.

-If material gets jammed in the chipper to the point where the rotor speed slows to zero, the P3 system shuts the engine down.
+If material gets jammed in the chipper to the point where the rotor speed slows to zero, the IntelliFEED system shuts the engine down and the display shows ROTORJAM.